Skip to main content

 Pickleball is a racket or paddle sport, similar to tennis.
 It can be played indoors and outdoors by a set of singles players or two sets of doubles players.

 One of the biggest differences between pickleball and tennis is the dimensions of the court.
 A regulation pickleball court is 44 feet long and 20 feet wide, whereas a tennis court is 78 feet long, and 27 feet wide for singles matches or 36 feet wide for doubles.
 Pickleball also uses a distinct ball and paddle in competition.
 The ball is made of hard plastic which bounces less than a tennis ball and the solid paddle is a little larger than one you might use in table tennis.
 A regulation paddle’s combined length and width cannot exceed 24 inches.
-The net is 26 inches high on the ends of the court and 34 inches high at the center.
+The net is 36 inches high at the posts and 34 inches high at the center.
+For official court dimensions, net height, non-volley zone and equipment specs, see USA Pickleball’s rules and court specifications on their official site, which detail the 20′ x 44′ court, 7′ non-volley zone, plastic hole-ball types and paddle limits (What Is Pickleball — USA Pickleball).

 When Was It Invented?